Do Go On - 125 - The Legend of Bigfoot

 I don't know.

-So he's got a big forehead but he's called big foot.
-Yeah no,
+So he's got a big forehead, but he's called big foot.

-and has enormous feet.
-That is his namesake with the biggest
+and has enormous feet that are his namesake

 That's his feet.